Click here(PDF, 153KB) to download a printable fact sheet of some of the support services available in Murrindindi Shire.

 What is the DindiLink service and am I eligible?

-DindiLink is aimed at helping connect people in our community to the services they may need during these unprecedented times.
+DindiLink is aimed at helping connect people in our community to the services they may need.
 It is a service available for anyone who would benefit from being connected into their local community and linked into practical, emotional or social support.

 What help can I get from the DindiLink service?

-Our local DindiLink team member will call you to help organise the support available in your area.
-The support services may include
+Our local DindiLink team member will call you to help link you in with the support services available in your area.
+These support services may include

 - Emotional support such as connecting you with a local counselling service

-- Practical help from helping you organise home delivered groceries to using video chat platforms to stay connect to friends and family.
-You may need help linking up to my Aged care or you may just need some reusable/disposable masks delivered
+- Practical assistance from helping you organise home delivered groceries to using video chat platforms to stay connected with family and friends, or linking up to aged or disability support services

 - Linking you into community groups and social activities within the Shire, or helping you to re-connect with the members of your existing community group